NiceThings/NiceUtils/README.md

 ## Usage

-First, make sure you import the MattUtils module: `import MattUtils`.
+First, make sure you import the NiceUtils module: `import NiceUtils`.

 The rest is easy.
 If you are pushing a view controller to the navigation stack, follow these three steps: